-Most importantly, bring all the official documentation from IIE, CAPES, and K-State, including invitation letters and immigration documents.
+Bring all the official documentation from IIE, CAPES, and K-State, including invitation letters and immigration documents.
 Write all your email addresses with the passwords and other passwords on a piece of paper and keep the records with you in your carry-on luggage.
 Don't forget to pack your password!